cargomedia/bipbip/docu/services.md

 Metric type will be set to `gauge` by default. `unit` type is ignored in this mode.

 #### Advanced mode
-In advanced mode the plugins expects data with type and unit defined in JSON returned by command.
+In advanced mode the plugins expects data with metric `type` and `unit` defined in JSON returned by command.

 ```
 {